How You Can Help

 Your input and help is needed!

-As are all of Woodside High School’s booster organizations, the ABO is run by parent volunteers.
-We depend on our community of active and concerned parents to help with organizing events, serve on our Board of Directors, act as team parents/representatives, taking pictures (and posting to our Facebook page), and many more important roles.
+The Woodside ABO is run by parent volunteers.
+We depend on our community of active and concerned parents to organize events, serve on our Board of Directors, build and maintain our website, manage our finances and legal (we are a 501c3 tax exempt organization), act as team parents/representatives, taking pictures, communications and outreach, and many more important roles.
 Please join us!

 BOARD OF DIRECTORS